-Last year I took an online test from a book entitled “Strength Finders 2.0.”
-The book had been given to me by my good friend Greg Smith, a noted JKD instructor, friend, and top-level business professional, who suggested I read it and take the test, which would reveal my five top strengths.
+A few years back I took an online test from a book entitled “Strength Finders 2.0.”
+The book had been given to me by my good friend Greg Smith, a noted JKD instructor, good friend, top-level business professional, and personal development coach who suggested I read it and take the test, which would reveal my five top strengths.
 So I took the test.
 At the top of the list of my strengths was “Learner.”
 In the book it relates the following about “Learner” --

 “You love to learn.
 The subject matter that interests you most will be determined by your other themes and experiences, but whatever the subject, you will always be drawn to the process.
 The process, more than the content or result, is especially exciting for you.
 You are energized by the steady and deliberate journey from ignorance to competence.
 The thrill of the first few facts, the early efforts to recite or practice what you have learned, the growing confidence of a skill mastered….”